Historic Route 66, Westbound

 (Driving day 9: 433 km/271 miles)

 This day will for many be the highlight of the tour.
-We drive to the Grand Canyon helicopter base.
-Those who have ordered the helicopter tour will get an experience of a lifetime, truly something they will never forget.
+You drive to the Grand Canyon helicopter base.
+If you have ordered the helicopter tour you will get an experience of a lifetime, truly something you will never forget.
 To hover in the air over one of the seven wonders and experience this natural phenomenon up close is absolutely magical.
 Highly recommend!
-After the helicopter ride, we drive a short distance to the visitor center, where you have the chance to watch the world’s most viewed Imax movie.
+After the helicopter ride, you drive a short distance to the visitor center, where you have the chance to watch the world’s most viewed Imax movie.
 When you see the film it feels almost like standing inside the Grand Canyon.
 Thereafter, we ride into the Grand Canyon, where we take this year’s holiday photo!
 NB: Helicopter rides must be booked in advance.

-When we finally are able to leave Grand Canyon we drive to little Seligman, which has one of the greatest advocates for Route 66’s origin.
-Seligman is a fun, cozy and traditional Route 66 town, a lot of great photo opportunities.
+When you finally are able to leave Grand Canyon you drive to little Seligman, which has one of the greatest advocates for Route 66’s origin.
+Seligman is a fun, cozy and traditional Route 66 town, with a lot of great photo opportunities.
 The rest of the day will consist of desert driving, very hot conditions and wonderful scenery.
-We stop in Hackberry, a small traditional Route 66 gas station, full of history, like taken out of an old movie.
-We enjoy an ice cream or cola in the shade.
-Then, we cruise to Kingman, another important city on the route.
+You stop in Hackberry, a small traditional Route 66 gas station, full of history, like taken out of an old movie.
+You enjoy ice cream or cola in the shade.
+Then, you cruise to Kingman, another important city on the route.

 Day 12: Kingman - Las Vegas, Ne